SneakyPeet/whats-that-function/_functions/clojure.core/conj-peek-pop.md

 conj, peek and pop are core functions that operate on various collection types.

-Given a collection and zero or more items, conj will return a new collection of the same type with the new items added.
+Given a collection and one or more items, conj will return a new collection of the same type with the new items added.

-Given a collection, pop will return a new collection of the same type, with one of the items removed.
+Pop will return a new collection of the same type, with one of the items removed.

-Finally peek will return the item that will be removed when pop is called.
+And peek will return the item that will be removed if pop is called.

-The resulting behaviour of these functions change based on the type of collection.
+The resulting behaviour of these functions changes based on the type of collection passed as an argument.

 ## Example 1